-Doctoral study programme "Natural Sciences (Physics, Astronomy)"
+Doctoral study programme "Natural Sciences (Physics and Astronomy)"

-Program level: academic doctorate
+Program level: Academic doctorate

 Language of study: Latvian